tshambhavi/gradient-generator/readme.md

 # CSS Gradient Generator

-This web page uses JavaScript to perform the following tasks:
+This gradient generator is a variant of a project from <a href='https://www.udemy.com/the-complete-web-developer-zero-to-mastery' target='_blank'>The Complete Web Developer</a>.
+The generator uses JavaScript to perform the following tasks:

 - On page load